 CSIR Modelling and Digital Science

-The ever-increasing complexity of engineered and natural systems that have become part of our lives requires a multidisciplinary approach in which computational science is key for the modelling, simulation and optimisation needed to fully understand research problems.
+The ever-increasing complexity of engineered and natural systems that have become part of our lives requires a multidisciplinary approach in which computational science is key for:

-CSIR Modelling and Digital Science develops capabilities in computational science applied in all CSIR research focus areas.
-The unit has strong capabilities in information security, mathematical modelling and mobile intelligent autonomous systems.
+CSIR Modelling and Digital Science develops capabilities in computational science applied in a variety of focus areas, through encouraging cross-pollination of computational science across domains.
+Specifically, the unit applies these capabilities in the space of information security, mathematical modelling, Data Science and mobile intelligent autonomous systems.

-The growing demand for information and communications technology for socio-economic development requires a safe and secure cyberspace.
-To support this need, researchers in information security develop novel solutions in identity authentication through research on biometrics and token-based systems; and contribute solutions for monitoring and assessment of security in the cyber space through research on network penetration testing, intrusion detection and forensics.
+Focus on Information security – The Information security competency develops novel solutions in identity authentication through research on biometrics and token-based systems; and contribute solutions for monitoring and assessment of security in the cyber space through research on network penetration testing, intrusion detection and forensics.

-The mobile intelligent autonomous systems laboratory focusses on the research and design of field robots that are deployable in areas hazardous for human beings to navigate, in automated product or infrastructure inspection as well as search and rescue missions.
+Focus on Mobile intelligent autonomous systems – The mobile intelligent autonomous systems laboratory focusses on the research and design of field robots that are deployable in areas hazardous for human beings to navigate, in automated product or infrastructure inspection as well as search and rescue missions